mhjlam/Scrollmore/README.md

 ## License

-This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.